(PHP 5 >= 5.5.0, PHP 7)

 <?php

-function xrange($start$limit$step 1) {
+function xrange($start, $limit, $step = 1) {

-$start $limit) {
+if ($start < $limit) {

-$step <= 0) {
+if ($step <= 0) {

-LogicException('Step must be +ve');
+throw new LogicException('Step must be +ve');

 }

-$i $start$i <= $limit$i += $step) {
+for ($i = $start; $i <= $limit; $i += $step) {

 yield $i;